It matters not what road we take but rather what we become on the journey.

 I supervise master's and doctoral level clinicians in various stages of training and development.

-I am available for therapy and evaluation services on Mondays, Wednesdays, and Thursdays from 9am-5pm.
+I am available for therapy and evaluation services Monday through Thursday from 9:15am-5pm.

 To contact me directly, please email email@example.com.